Connect with us

 The machine is divided into several storage spaces, including those for bitumen and ballast, which are mixed before being sprayed.

-According to AEA chief executive Nicholus Kithinji, the technology has registered huge success in the road construction industry, especially in developed economies such as Europe.
+According to AEA chief executive Nicholus Kithinji, the technology has registered success in the road construction industry, especially in developed economies such as Europe.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.